New Baby Sibling: Helping Toddlers Bond

 At home, I noticed this with my own kids.
 One minute they’d be gentle and loving, and the next they’d act out or want extra attention.
 Toddlers don’t intend to be difficult they’re simply learning how to adjust emotionally.
 Giving them support and small roles helps them feel involved, not pushed aside.

-Let Toddlers Feel Included
+Let Siblings Feel Included

 Toddlers thrive when they feel important.
 Giving your little ones small, safe tasks makes them feel like helpers and builds early bond formation.